Search M

 Reading for pleasure and developing a reading culture is a priority across school.
 All classes have timetabled story-time daily during which teaching staff read quality texts aloud.
 All year groups have access to a variety of texts to ensure all children experience a comprehensive range of literature including, classic, multi-cultural and new title texts.
 A love for reading is further enhanced through stories in assemblies, through celebrations of cultural events (World Book Day) and through our annual author visits.

 In Years 1-6, our writing lessons now follow the Grammarsaurus writing scheme for writing which has enables our children to learn to write a range of genres through planned units which include modelled, shared and guided writing.
 The teaching and learning of grammar, punctuation and spelling (GPS) is linked to our units of writing through our bespoke curriculum which has been designed by us to maximise learning of the local area.
 For example, In Y6 we learn and write about crime and punishment which links to Sir Robert Peel.
 The English curriculum has been carefully planned from a core text stimulus and explicit links between English, History, Geography and Science units of work feature in every year group as exemplified in the documents below.
+Our Reception pupils experience an objective-led curriculum with daily literacy and phonics lessons.
+Literacy lessons are linked to core texts, carefully chosen for the age and stage of the children and the topics and interests reflected in the cohort.

 Within our English curriculum there are many links.
 Texts have been carefully selected for each year group and common threads linked to particular authors, fairy tales written by different authors and texts which contain common themes have been built into our Old Hall English curriculum.
 Some examples of these common threads can be seen below.